Vlada987/RestAssured-handling-Different-scenarios/README.txt

 2. Sending data with name exclded.
 3. Sending empty request body

-The all requierments, expected results are provided by TestNG data provider and via POI gathered from excel sheet, every scenario has been asserted acordingly.
+The all requierments, expected results are provided by TestNG data provider and via apache poi gathered from excel sheet, every scenario has been asserted acordingly.

 Html Extent reports creates dynamicaly upon every test run, and log4j2 logs are also printed in file.